Kirsten Flagstad: Further career in America and elsewhere

 Almost overnight, she had established herself as the pre-eminent Wagnerian soprano of the era.
-According to most critics, she still remains the supreme Wagnerian dramatic soprano on disc by virtue of her unique voice.
 It has been said that she saved the Metropolitan Opera from looming bankruptcy.
 Her performances, sometimes three or four a week in her early days at the Met, quickly sold out at the box office as soon as they went on sale.
 Her services to the Met were not from box office receipts alone; her nationwide personal appeals to radio listeners during Saturday matinee intermissions brought thousands of dollars in donations to the Met's coffers.
 Fidelio (1936 and later) was her only non-Wagnerian role at the Met before the war.
 In 1935, she performed all three Brünnhildes in the San Francisco Opera's Ring cycle.
 In 1937, she first appeared at the Chicago City Opera Company.

 In 1936 and 1937, Flagstad performed the roles of Isolde, Brünnhilde, and Senta at the Royal Opera House, Covent Garden, under Sir Thomas Beecham, Fritz Reiner and Wilhelm Furtwängler, arousing as much enthusiasm there as she had in New York.
 She also toured Australia in 1938.
-Hollywood also tried to cash in on Flagstad fever, after her sudden popularity in the US in the mid 1930s, with her many appearances on NBC Radio, The Kraft Music Hall with Bing Crosby, and regular appearances on CBS's The Ford Sunday Evening Hour.
+Hollywood also tried to cash in on Flagstad fever, after her sudden popularity in the US in the mid-1930s, with her many appearances on NBC Radio, The Kraft Music Hall with Bing Crosby, and regular appearances on CBS's The Ford Sunday Evening Hour.
 Though Flagstad was not interested in stardom or Hollywood contracts per se, she did make trips to Hollywood during the late 1930s for publicity photo shoots, public appearances, concerts at the Hollywood Bowl, and she filmed a rendition of Brünnhilde's Battle Cry from Die Walküre for the Hollywood variety show anthology The Big Broadcast of 1938, in which she was introduced to American film audiences by Bob Hope.
 Flagstad and Sonja Henie are the only two Norwegians to have their own stars on Hollywood's "Walk of Fame".